inducer/hedge/doc/manual/installing.rst

     $ make install

-(Whenever you see the "`$`" dollar sign, this means you should enter this at your shell prompt.
+(Whenever you see the "`$`" dollar sign, this means you should enter the subsequent text at your shell prompt.
 You don't have to be `root`.
-A few spots are marked with "sudo" to show that these *do* require root privileges *if* you are using a Python interpreter that is install globally.)
+A few spots are marked with "sudo" to show that these *do* require root privileges *if* you are using a Python interpreter that is installed globally.)

 You may adapt the file and directory names to suit your liking, however the rest of this tutorial will assume that you use these